-- 1. The student submits to the dean of the school/college an application for admission to degree candidacy after completing twelve (12) hours of graduate study at Fayetteville State University. - 2.
-The School/College processes the application and notifies the student of the action taken.
-Copies of the letter are sent to the student, advisor, department chair, admissions office, and registrar.
+- 1. The student submits to the Dean of The Graduate School an application for admission to degree candidacy after completing twelve (12) hours of graduate study at Fayetteville State University. - 2.
+The Dean of The Graduate School processes the application and notifies the student of the action taken.
+Copies of the letter will be sent to the student, advisor, department chair, director, registrar, and the graduate school.